Treasures Of Tuscany

 - Day 7 Florence

 - You're free to explore Montecatini Terme at your own pace today or simply relax at your hotel.
 Alternatively, our full-day optional excursion to Florence might prove difficult to resist.
 You'll explore in great company as a knowledgeable Local Guide takes you around Italy's 'Art City' on foot.
 Firstly, you can take a stroll across the famous Ponte Vecchio, a medieval bridge dating back to 1345, which is lined with jewellery shops.
 Next you can tick the Santa Croce Church and the magnificent Duomo off your list - Florence's cathedral with its enormous dome is its most famous landmark.
 This beautiful city is a UNESCO World Heritage Site, and also a great place to indulge in a spot of shopping during some free time.
 Why not head to Mercato Nuovo, where you'll find the bronze statue of Il Porcellino.
 Give the boar's now golden snout a rub and place a coin or two in his mouth for good luck.
+There's a real treat in store this evening we've included a night at the Montecatini Opera Festival.

 - Day 8 Pisa/UK